 Navy and Neutral, the two N’s are often called the bread and butter of separates, owing to their crisp, classic look, almost natural for two-tone suit combinations.
-For example, pair a classic navy blue Blazer with neutral-toned pants, a pastel shade tee, and finish your look with matching formal shoes.
+For example, pair a classic navy blue Blazer with neutral-toned pants, and a pastel-shade tee, and finish your look with matching formal shoes.

 Navy Blazer + Grey Trousers

 Another obvious pairing for a flawless matching blazer and pants combination is teaming a navy blue blazer with grey trousers that are easy to perfect and appealing.
 For this combination, wear a classic white or powder blue shirt under a deep navy blue blazer to allow a more traditional interpretation of the trend.

 Ensure you select the correct shade of grey, which is not too light and not too dark because there will be no distinction between the Blazer and the trouser.
 Wear a matching striped tie or a pastel pocket square and finish the look with classic Oxford or Derby shoes.
 These men’s broken suit combinations are perfect for semi-formal and formal wear.